flu-crew/TreeSort/README.md

 ## TreeSort ##
 TreeSort infers reassortment events along the branches of a fixed segment tree.
-It uses a statistical hypothesis testing framework to identify branches where reassortment with other segments have occurred and reports these events.
+It uses a statistical hypothesis testing framework to identify branches where reassortment with other segments has occurred and reports these events.

 TreeSort can process datasets with tens of thousands of virus strains in just a few minutes and can scale to very large datasets with hundreds of thousands of strains.

-Below is an example of (a small part of) TreeSort output after it was run on an H1 swine influenza A virus dataset.
-The base phylogeny is a Hemagglutinin (HA) segment tree and annotations indicate reassortment relative to the HA's evolutionary history.
+Below is an example of (a small part of) TreeSort output after it was run on an H1 influenza A virus in swine dataset.
+The base phylogeny is a hemagglutinin (HA) segment tree and the annotations indicate reassortment relative to the HA's evolutionary history.
 The annotations list the acquired gene segments and how distant were these segments (# of nucleotide substitutions) from the original segments.
 For example, `PB2(147)` indicates that a new PB2 was acquired that was (at least) 147 nucleotides different from the pre-reassortment PB2.
 <center>
 <img src="tutorial/figures/swH1-reassortment-ex1.png">
 </center>